JessicaKankam/python_projects/README.md

 # Python_projects
 This repository respresents some of the projects I have completed in Python.
-They focus on applying data analytics techniques to real-world problems, including:
+They focus on applying data analytics techniques to real-world problems, including but not limited to:
 - Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA)
 - Statistical analysis and hypothesis testing